Flyingfish812/p2myth/docs/Event/Felix-Felicis.md

 Although we will players from those three communities to participate,but this not a competition between comms,it's a challenge between teams,hope everyone enjoy the challenge,enjoy the game!

-- Players need to fill in a form to sign up, the link is at the bottom of the page.
+- Players need to fill in a form to sign up, the link is at the bottom of the page. **The deadline for signing up is April 3, 04:00 (GMT+0)**.
 - Organizer: Community One
 - Start Time: April 4th, 2024, at 15:00 (GMT+0), the community mission #3.
 - Competition Held in Community: Felix-Felicis